 The extent of pain or discomfort a client experiences will depend on several factors, primarily personal pain tolerance.
 Additional factors that may increase pain or discomfort during electrolysis treatments include sun-burnt skin, allergic reactions to something eaten or applied to the skin, medications, and more.
 For those who are not very pain-tolerant, your C.P.E. can apply a topical anesthetic to reduce sensitivity.

 Electrolysis is not cheap, but it is affordable.
 The price you pay depends on several factors.
 The most influential factors include your skin type, hair type, amount of hair being removed, and the number of treatments needed to achieve full results.
 This means that the total cost for electrolysis will differ from person to person.
-On average, a single treatment costs between $50 and $100 per hour, or $10 to $15 per 100 hair follicles treated.
 It is important to consult a Certified Professional Electrologist to receive a personalized quote for electrolysis.